OBject EXchange: Objects

 OBEX works by exchanging objects, which are used for a variety of purposes: establishing the parameters of a connection, sending and requesting data, changing the current path or the attributes of a file.

 Objects are fields and headers.
 As an example, the following may be the object used for requesting the phonebook from a mobile:

 This object contains two fields (command and length) and two headers.
-The first field (command) specifies that is a request for data (GET).
+The first field (command) specifies that it is a request for data (GET).
 The second field is the total size of the object, including the two fields.

 This object also contains two headers, specifically a "Connection ID" and a "Name".
 The first byte of each header is the header's name and its content type.
 In this case: